 A Sense of Direction

-During the Greek Civil War (1946-1949), many individuals fled Greece from the affected areas.
-Thousands of children were placed into former communist/socialist countries such as Poland, Hungary, Czechoslovakia, Romania or Eastern Germany.
+Due to the Greek Civil War, many individuals fled Greece from the affected areas.
+Thousands of children were placed behind the 'Iron Curtain' into former communist/socialist countries such as Poland, Hungary, Czechoslovakia, Romania or Eastern Germany.

 Czech Republic / April 2019 - Ongoing